 CGU Description Goodwill allocated (as of November 30, 2022) Indefinite useful-life intangible assets allocated (as of November 30, 2022) CGU 1 - Financial services Companies related to financial solutions are included in this CGU.
 The Group considers these companies as a CGU due to the integrated financial solutions provided by them, as capture, processing, transmission, and financial liquidation of transactions with debit and credit card, among other services.
+This CGU include operating companies and their respective holding companies.
+444,140 s 14,497 CGU 2 - Financial assets register(a) This CGU comprises only TAG, whose activity is related to financia assets registration.
+Due to the specific service provided by this company and its independence of the other Group's companies, the Group considers TAG as a separate CGU. l - - CGU 3 - Software(b) In this CGU are included the technology companies that aim to provide new offers to customers related to the technology platform of the Group.
 This CGU includes operating companies and their respective holding companies.
-444,140 14,497 CGU 2 - Financial assets register(a) This CGU comprises only TAG, whose activity is related to financial assets registration.
-Due to the specific service provided by this company and its independence of the other Group's companies, the Group considers TAG as a separate CGU. - - CGU 3 - Software(b) In this CGU are included the technology companies that aim to provide new offers to customers related to the technology platform of the Group.
-This CGU includes operating companies and their respective holding companies.
 5,157,083 214,219 CGU 4 - Pinpag This CGU comprises only Pinpag, provider of financial solutions in electronic means of payment.
-Due to the independence of the other Group's companies, the Group considers Pinpag as a separate CGU.
-44,535 3,057 CGU 5 - Cappta(a) This CGU comprises only Cappta, whose activity is related to customized financial solutions to customers as installment and financing.
-Due to the independence of the other Group's companies, the Group considers Cappta as a separate CGU. - -
+Due to the independence of the other Group's companies, the Group considers Pinpag as a separate CGU 44,535 3,057 CGU 5 - Cappta(a) This CGU comprises only Cappta, whose activity is related to customized financial solutions to customers as installment and financing.
+Due to the independence of the other Group's companies the Group considers Cappta as a separate CGU. - -

-- $(a) \quad Despite \ being \ separate \ CGU's, \ TAG \ and \ Cappta \ have \ no \ goodwill \ or \ and \ / \ or \ indefinite \ useful-life \ intangible \ assets.$ - (b) The amount of goodwill reflects the final purchase-price allocation of Reclame Aqui, concluded in December 31,2022.
+- (a) Despite being separate CGU's, TAG and Cappta have no goodwill or and / or indefinite useful-life intangible assets. - (b) The amount of goodwill reflects the final purchase-price allocation of Reclame Aqui, concluded in December 31,2022.